-- 1. Premium Leisure Corp. ("PLC") is a subsidiary of Belle, which owns more than 99% of its outstanding common shares, with a primary purpose of investing gaming-related businesses.
-PLC owns 100% of PLAI and approximately 50.1% of issued shares of Pacific Online. - PremiumLeisure and Amusement, Inc. ("PLAI"), is a grantee by PAGCOR of Certificate of Affiliates and Provisional License to operate integrated resorts, including casinos, in the vicinity of PAGCOR Entertainment City.
+- 1. Premium Leisure Corp. ("PLC"), a 99.55%-owned subsidiary of Belle with a primary purpose of investing in gaming-related businesses.
+PLC owns 100% of PLAI and 50.1% of issued shares of Pacific Online. - 2.
+Premium Leisure and Amusement, Inc. ("PLAI"), together with Belle and other consortium members, is a grantee by PAGCOR of a Regular Casino Gaming License to operate integrated resorts, including casinos, in the vicinity of PAGCOR Entertainment City.
 The License runs concurrent with PAGCOR's Congressional Franchise, which expires in 2033, renewable for another 25 years by the Philippine Congress.
 PLAI is a wholly-owned unlisted subsidiary of PLC. - 3.
 Pacific Online Systems Corporation ("Pacific Online"), is a publicly listed subsidiary of PLC.
 PLC owns a total of 50.1% of all issued shares of Pacific Online.

-Up to September 2023, Pacific Online's primary source of revenue arose from the Equipment Lease Agreement (ELA) with the Philippine Charity Sweepstakes Office (PCSO) for the lease of lotto terminals, which includes central computer, communications equipment, and the right to use the application software and manuals for the central computer system and draw equipment.
-The ELA was concluded on September 30, 2023.
+Pacific Online's primary source of revenue arises from the Equipment Lease Agreement (ELA) with the Philippine Charity Sweepstakes Office (PCSO) for the lease of lotto terminals, which includes central computer, communications equipment, and the right to use the application software and manuals for the central computer system and draw equipment.
+The ELA has been concluded on September 30, 2023.